 This page was reviewed under our medical and editorial policy by

-Peter Baik, DO, Thoracic Surgeon.
+Peter Baik, DO, Thoracic Surgeon

 This page was updated on September 27, 2022.

 Lung nodules (also called pulmonary nodules) are spots or shadows that may show up in the lung during a chest imaging study, usually a CT scan.
-A lung nodule typically appears as a white spot and are under three centimeters in size.
+A lung nodule typically appears as a white spot and is under three centimeters in size.
 Nodules larger than three centimeters are considered lung masses.

 Although a lung nodule could be an early cancer, less than 5 percent of small nodules turn out to be early lung cancer (malignant nodule), according to the ATS.